clariego/test/slides/M00_Course_Introduction.md

 The primary objectives of this course is to learn and obtain foundational programming and automation skills with a focus on network engineering.

-In this course, you will learn the following (additionally includes git):
+In this course, you will learn how to get started with Python in the context of network automation.

 .left-column[
-- Python
 - Data Types
 - Conditionals, Loops, Functions
 - Writing Scripts
 - Command Line Arguments
-  - Working with Files and YAML
+- Working with Files
 - Python Libraries
+- YAML
+- Jinja2 Templating

+]

+.left-column[
 - Open Source Network Libraries
-  - HTTP-Based and RESTful APIs
+- HTTP-Based and RESTful APIs (JSON/XML)
 - Vendor APIs

 ]
 ---

 # Target Audience